MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/web-authoring/paginated-formatted-table.md

 This viewer shows you a preview of your currently unsaved paginated report.
 Use this pane to make sure everything in your report looks good before editing or saving the report.

 If columns are in the wrong order in the **Build** pane, don't worry.
-You can easily re-order the columns in the **Build** pane columns by dragging the columns into the desired order.
+You can easily reorder the columns in the **Build** pane columns by dragging the columns into the desired order.

 :::image type="content" source="media/paginated-formatted-table/power-bi-formatted-table-build-pane-selected-fields.png" alt-text="Screenshot of dragging items.":::